louismullie/graphr/README.md

 # Lets crank out a simple graph...
 require 'graph/graphviz_dot'

-# We create a DotGraphPrinter from some links.
 # In this simple example we don't even have a "real" graph
 # just an Array with the links.
-The optional third
+The optional third element
-# element of a link is link information.
-The nodes in this graph
+# of a link is link information.
+The nodes in this graph are
-# are implicit in the links.
+# implicit in the links.
 If we had additional nodes that were
-# not linked we would supply them in an array as 2nd parameter to new.
+# not linked we would supply them in an array as 2nd parameter.
 links = [[:start, 1, "*"], [1, 1, "a"], [1, 2, "~a"], [2, :stop, "*"]]
 dgp = DotGraphPrinter.new(links)

 # We specialize the printer to change the shape of nodes
 # based on their names.
-dgp.node_shaper = proc{|n|
+dgp.node_shaper = proc do |n|
   ["start", "stop"].include?(n.to_s) ? "doublecircle" : "box"
-}
+end

 # We can also set the attributes on individual nodes and edges.
 # These settings override the default shapers and labelers.